logydoghan/TinyUrl/README.md

 III.
 Run local MongoDB and apply key in app/server.js (I use MLab)

-III.
+IV.
 Run following command in your terminal:

-npm install (if npm is not installed, install Node.js)
+a. npm install (if npm is not installed, install Node.js)

-npm dependencies install (express, etc...)
+b. npm dependencies install (express, etc...)

-docker-compose up --build
+c. docker-compose up --build

 Now you should be able to access the project by going to http://localhost:3000 in your browser.